Campbell-Muscle-Lab/teaching_PGY630_QM/docs/pages/Lectures/image_gels/image_gels.md

 ---
-title: Image movies
+title: Image gel analysis
-nav_order: 14
+nav_order: 13
 has_children: True
 parent: Lectures
 ---

-# Image movies
+# Image gel analysis

 ## Objectives

-+ List some of the different file formats that are used for videos and some of their strengths and weaknesses
-+ Recall that videos are composed of sequences of single frames
-+ Recognize that one approach for analyzing movies is to develop a technique that works reliably on a single frame and then loop that analysis through every frame in the movie
++ Recognize that scanning a gel of blot produces a "picture" that can be analyzed using image processing techniques
++ Recall that the image format is important because it defines how the data are stored (and could discard useful information)
+  + Note that images should use as much of the dynamic range as possible (bit resolution) without "clipping"
++ Realize that lanes can be analyzed using curve-fitting techniques

 ## Accessing files

 See [GitHub](../../GitHub/GitHub.html) for instructions on how to download the course material to your local computer.

-The source files for this lecture are at `<repo>/lectures/image_movies`
+The source files for this lecture are at `<repo>/lectures/image_gels`

 ## Other useful material